andreasdr/minitscript/README.md

 ...
 ```

-See an example of if and else and end:
+See an example of if and else:
 ```
 ...
 	$i = 2